citusdata/citus_docs/develop/api_udf.rst

 **colocate_with:** (Optional) include current table in the co-location group of another table.
 By default tables are co-located when they are distributed by columns of the same type, have the same shard count, and have the same replication factor.
 Possible values for :code:`colocate_with` are :code:`default`, :code:`none` to start a new co-location group, or the name of another table to co-locate with that table.
 (See :ref:`colocation_groups`.)

+The default co-location of tables with a similar distribution column has a surprising consequence.
+Consider this situation:

+* Table A is distributed (across N nodes)
+* Another node is added to the cluster
+* Table B is distributed, implicitly colocating with A
+* Now B will be distributed on only N nodes (just like A)

+This situation prevents table B from taking advantage of extra node(s) in the cluster.
+That's why, if a new distributed table is not related to other tables, it's best to specify ``colocate_with => 'none'``.

 Return Value
 ********************************